custom_trusted_oid_mapping.yaml file lets you set your own short names for certificate extension object identifiers (OIDs), which can make the

 csr_attributes.yaml file — anything but Puppet-specific registered extensions must still be numerical OIDs.

-After restarting puppetserver once custom OID mapping values are set, you can reference variables using only the short name.
+After setting custom OID mapping values and restarting puppetserver, you can reference variables using only the short name.

 The OID mapping file is located at